Many of my VA friends and clients have been asking me about GDPR which came into effect as of 25 May 2018.

 - Data breach record, Data breach checklist, DPIA form, Data Retention Policy

-Time isn’t on our sides as this all kicks in as of 25 May this month, so if you’re not investing in a GDPR pack from Suzanne (or anyone else), do check out the content on the ICO website to ensure you’re well on your way to full compliance.
+Even if you’re not investing in a GDPR pack from Suzanne (or anyone else), do check out the content on the ICO website to ensure you’re well on your way to full compliance.

 For complete transparency, the link is an affiliate one and I may receive a small percentage if you go on to purchase the GDPR pack.
 However, you can be assured that I only ever recommend resources that I trust.